 Okay, so I told you the possibilities are endless!!!
 Here we go with another meal idea…

 Cut thin pieces of the leftover polenta and place in individual serving dishes or a glass casserole dish or 8×8 pan, for example.
 Cover lightly with a homemade marinara sauce.
-(You could even put a layer of besciamella (white sauce) before the marinara.)
+(You could even put a layer of besciamella (white sauce) before the pasta sauce.)

-Next add a layer of mozzarella cheese and grated parmesan.
+Next add a layer of mozzarella cheese and grated Parmigiano.

-Repeat this, for one or two more layers, ending with a few pieces of mozzarella and a light sprinkling of parmesan.
+Repeat this, for one or two more layers, ending with a few pieces of mozzarella and a light sprinkling of Parmigiano cheese.